The Italian Connection

 Paolo AttivissimoPaolo (being also a native English speaker) began to produce programs for WMR under the pseudonym of John Sinclair and these were broadcasted together with those produced by Robin (Lee Alvin), Oscar Hansen and Paul Dane from Denmark.
 In the following years, I traveled to the Netherlands several times to visit WMR's production studio in Amsterdam and to meet with WMR treasurer Frank Van Der Zouw along with other WMR staff.

-On one of my return trips, I even had the opportunity to spent an evening at Radio Luxembourg English Language transmission studio with the legendary Benny Brown, the golden voice behind RMI jingles.
+On one of my return trips, I even had the opportunity to spend an evening at Radio Luxembourg English Language transmission studio with the legendary Benny Brown, the golden voice behind RMI jingles.

 In the meantime the collaboration WMR-Radio Milano International had become more and more complicated due to the lack of communication with the station manager Angelo Borra of RMI so Robin decided to concentrate his efforts and resources on WMR Italy, also trying to propose WMR programs to other local Italian stations.